Introduction to M-theory

 In non-technical terms, M-theory presents an idea about the basic substance of the universe.
-As of 2022, science has produced no experimental evidence to support the conclusion that M-theory is a description of the real world.
 Although a complete mathematical formulation of M-theory is not known, the general approach is the leading contender for a universal "Theory of Everything" that unifies gravity with other forces such as electromagnetism.
 M-theory aims to unify quantum mechanics with general relativity's gravitational force in a mathematically consistent way.
-In comparison, other theories such as loop quantum gravity are considered by physicists and researchers/students to be less elegant, because they posit gravity to be completely different from forces such as the electromagnetic force.
+In comparison, other theories such as loop quantum gravity are considered by physicists and researchers to be less elegant, because they posit gravity to be completely different from forces such as the electromagnetic force.

 Background

 In the early years of the 20th century, the atom – long believed to be the smallest building-block of matter – was proven to consist of even smaller components called protons, neutrons and electrons, which are known as subatomic particles.
 Other subatomic particles began being discovered in the 1960s.
 In the 1970s, it was discovered that protons and neutrons (and other hadrons) are themselves made up of smaller particles called quarks.
 The Standard Model is the set of rules that describes the interactions of these particles.

 In the 1980s, a new mathematical model of theoretical physics, called string theory, emerged.
 It showed how all the different subatomic particles known to science could be constructed by hypothetical one-dimensional "strings", infinitesimal building-blocks that have only the dimension of length, but not height or width.

-However, for string theory to be mathematically consistent, the strings must be in a universe of ten dimensions.
-This contradicts the experience that our real universe has four dimensions: three space dimensions (height, width, and length) and one time dimension.
-To "save" their theory, string theorists therefore added the explanation that the additional six dimensions exist but cannot be detected directly; this was explained by sophisticated mathematical objects called Calabi–Yau manifolds.
-The number of dimensions was later increased to 11 based on various interpretations of the 10-dimensional theory that led to five partial theories, as described below.
-Supergravity theory also played a significant part in establishing the necessity of the 11th dimension.

-These "strings" vibrate in multiple dimensions and, depending on how they vibrate, they might be seen in three-dimensional space as matter, light or gravity.
-It is the vibration of the string that determines whether it appears to be matter or energy, and every form of matter or energy is the result of the vibration of strings.
+These strings vibrate in multiple dimensions and, depending on how they vibrate, they might be seen in three-dimensional space as matter, light or gravity.
+In string theory, every form of matter is said to be the result of the vibration of strings.